There’s much to see and do in Dalyan. And high up on your itinerary should be an exploration of the ancient ruins of Kaunos.

 And just look at the stunning setting of the Kaunos measuring tool.
 All the way back down through the lush green valley from whence we came.

-At first, archaeologists expected this to be the base of a canonical building but then realised there were no dowel fixtures nor evidence of preparation for further construction.
+At first, archaeologists expected this to be the base of a canonical building.
+But then they realised there were no dowel fixtures nor evidence of preparation for further construction.

 The Kaunos Fountain